isomerpages/moe-tkps/_tkp-experience/English.md

 Other digital resources such as web-based texts (e.g. online articles, blogs, wikis) and online learning sites are also used to facilitate teaching and provide close-to-real experiences in making learning more meaningful and authentic.

 ![Project based ICT EL lessons](/images/Project%20based%20ICT%20EL%20lessons.png)

+**<u>Explicit Teaching of Comprehension Skills using Children’s Literature</u>**

+Our students are also explicitly taught on how to make inferences and summarise the gist of the texts they read using authentic children’s literature.
+Teachers model and scaffold the thinking process in inferring and summarising using inquiry-based strategies such as surface and deep annotation strategies as well as visible thinking routines and various talk moves in the English classroom.

+This encourages students to be active, engaged, discerning and strategic readers who will be able to make better sense of their reading.

+**<u>Assessment</u>**

+Guided by the principles of Assessment OF Learning (AoL) and Assessment FOR Learning (AfL), we monitor students’ learning through a wide range of assessment modes, which are used to provide feedback to facilitate future learning (formative) and to ascertain students’ level of language competency at that point in time (summative).
+The various modes of assessment include:

+1. Performance-based assessment such as show-and-tell, speech & drama, reading aloud and stimulus-based conversation.
+2. Bite-size formative assessment
+3. Pen-and-paper assessment which includes bite-size weighted assessment, the mid-year & year-end summative assessments.

+##### Embrace all Learners

+We recognise and develop students’ talents in the English language by providing them the platform to showcase their abilities.
+We also provide differentiated support necessary both to level up and stretch our students to the best of their potential.

+**<u>P1 & P2 Speech & Drama Programme</u>**

+Our speech and drama programme for P1 and P2 students is designed to develop our students into proficient and confident speakers of English through fun and engaging activities and provide a platform for our young learners to showcase their oral communication skills at the end of their learning through a class performance to an audience.
+Conducted during the English classes for a term, this programme enables the students to acquire speech and drama skills such as voice projection, articulation and spatial awareness through play, games and mini group performances.
+Our students are provided with formative feedback to help them develop their self-confidence, communication and presentation skills.
+We also hope our students will develop the love of learning EL from this programme.